GVEncheva22/Memoa/README.md

   or delete when finished.
 - Board data is saved per user in `localStorage` under `memoaBoard-<userId>`.

+## Reminders

+- When creating a note on `dashboard.html` you can add an optional reminder date.
+- Notes that are overdue or due in the next 24h are highlighted, so you can spot urgent items quickly.

 ## Favourites hub

 - `html/favourites.html` lets you store highlighted snippets/links with title,